Indian Institute of Management Bodh Gaya

-The Indian Institute of Management Bodh Gaya (IIM-BG) is an autonomous public business school in Bodh Gaya, Bihar in India.
+The Indian Institute of Management Bodh Gaya (IIM Bodh Gaya or IIM-BG) is an autonomous public business school in Bodh Gaya, Bihar in India.
 It is the 16th Indian Institute of Management (IIM).
-The institution was mentored by Indian Institute of Management Calcutta.
+The institution was mentored by Indian Institute of Management Calcutta and was accorded the status of an Institute of National Importance by the Ministry of Human Resources, Government of India in 2017.

 History

-Originally named IIM Bihar, IIM-BG was one of five Indian Institutes of Management (IIMs) set up by the 2014 Union budget of India.
-The academic session for the first batch was inaugurated by HRD Minister, Smriti Irani on 31 August 2015.
+Originally set to be named as IIM Bihar, IIM-BG was one of five Indian Institutes of Management (IIMs) set up by the 2014 Union budget of India.
+The academic session for the first batch was inaugurated by the then Human Resources Development minister, Smriti Irani on 31 August 2015.

-In 2018, Dr. Vinita S. Sahay, professor of marketing at the Indian Institute of Management Raipur, was appointed by the Government of India as the first director of IIM Bodh Gaya.
+In 2018, Dr. Vinita S. Sahay, professor of marketing at the Indian Institute of Management Raipur, was appointed by the Government of India as the first director of IIM-BG.
 Dr. Vinita S. Sahay is only the second woman in the country to lead an IIM.
-Top leaders and industrialists like Uday Kotak (Chairperson & MD & CEO, Kotak Bank Ltd.), Janmajeya Sinha (Chairman, Boston Consulting Group India), Falguni S. Nayar (Founder & CEO, Nykaa.com) and many other eminent personalities constitute the Board of Governors of IIM Bodh Gaya.
+Top leaders and industrialists like Uday Kotak (Chairperson & MD & CEO, Kotak Bank Ltd.), Janmajeya Sinha (Chairman, Boston Consulting Group India), Falguni S. Nayar (Founder & CEO, Nykaa.com) and many other eminent personalities were inducted to the Board of Governors of IIM-BG.